wwivbbs/docs/wwivnetlinux.md

 1. extract dosemu_batchfiles.tgz in your dosemu C: drive (e.g, ~/.dosemu/drive_c)
 2. edit files to suit your system
 * make sure paths match your setup (e.g, in batch files)
-* edit network.bat and change NODENUMBER to your node number

 _network scripts_